ahmetemree/netflix-cloneVersion/README.md

-This isa Netflix-Clone static website source code.
+This is a Netflix-Clone static website source code.
 You can reach the live site at this address: https://ahmetemree.github.io/netflix-cloneVersion/